Vyral/sandy-eagon-blog/_drafts/how-we-can-help-you-downsize-smoothly.md

 These are the additional questions you need to ask yourself, and **we can help you with that at no charge**.
 Although I have a senior real estate specialist designation, that doesn’t really mean anything other than I have a heart for seniors and I’m ready to use my expertise for their benefit.

-If you or someone you know is ready to downsize but you don’t know where to turn to next, don’t hesitate to reach out to me so we can sit down and have free, no-risk, no-obligation consultation.
+If you or someone you know is ready to downsize but you don’t know where to turn to next, don’t hesitate to reach out to me so we can sit down and have a free, no-risk, no-obligation consultation.
 I’d be happy to help you.